graemerocher/micronaut-oraclecloud-workshop/lab_native_image/lab_native_image.md

 [GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/) is a technology that allows performing a closed world static analysis of a Java application and turn the Java application into a native executable designed to execute on a specific target environment.

-Whilst building a native image can take some time the benefits include a dramatic reduction in startup time and reduced overall memory consumption both of which can significantly reduce the cost of running Cloud applications over time.
+Whilst building a native image can take some time, the benefits include a dramatic reduction in startup time and reduced overall memory consumption, both of which can significantly reduce the cost of running Cloud applications over time.

 ## Configuring Native Image Support

-To get started modify your Gradle build by adding the following dependencies to your `build.gradle` file within the `dependencies` block:
+To get started, add the following dependency to your `build.gradle` file within the `dependencies` block:

     <copy>
     annotationProcessor("io.micronaut:micronaut-graal")